oslc-op/sysml-oslc-server/readme.md

 * Replace:        // Start of user code toString_finalize\n        result = getShortTitle();\n        // End of user code

 ### 3.
-In the generated jsp pages, there are calls to getDctermsIdentifier() and getDctermsSource(), but these methods do not exist.
+In the generated jsp pages, there are calls to getDctermsType(), getDctermsIdentifier() and getDctermsSource(), but these methods do not exist.
 They would have existed if the OSLC AM resources were generated.
-But because we are including the library as it is previously generated, the methods should be really getIdentifier() and getSource()
+But because we are including the library as it is previously generated, the methods should be really getType(), getIdentifier() and getSource()